ajuavinett/CellTypesLesson/docs/computing.md

 ![](https://jupyter.org/assets/nav_logo.svg)
 ## Jupyter Notebooks
 Jupyter Notebooks are great ways to collaborate on coding projects and learn how to code.
 Usefully, they contain both <i>markdown</i> (helpful text describing what is happening in the notebook) and blocks of code.
-If you've never used a Jupyter Notebook before, I'd recommend starting with the Introduction to Jupyter Notebooks, found in this repository.
+If you've never used a Jupyter Notebook before, I'd recommend starting with the Introduction to Jupyter Notebooks, otherwise, feel free to move on to the Cell Types Notebook.

 There is also a full tutorial <a href="https://www.datacamp.com/community/tutorials/tutorial-jupyter-notebook">here.</a>

 ## Navigation
 ### <a href="https://ajuavinett.github.io/CellTypesLesson/">Back to the start page</a>